 UWE Bristol delivers a number of programmes and projects aimed at improving the student experience and reducing inequalities.

 The University launched the Speak Up campaign (which includes Report and Support) for students in September 2018, to create an inclusive campus where diversity is celebrated, antisocial behaviour is challenged in a safe way and any type of harassment, assault or discrimination is not acceptable.

 In the 2020-21 academic year, we are launching the Speak Up campaign for staff, offering the training opportunities and communications so staff can recognise bullying, harassment and discrimination, to speak up and to become active bystanders.

 The University is committed to providing support to disabled staff and wants to ensure that disabled staff are not placed at a disadvantage.

 There is a variety of support demonstrating our commitment to recruiting, developing and retaining disabled staff.

 There are a number of staff networks at UWE Bristol providing opportunities for social interaction, peer support and personal development.

-These are run by staff for staff and bring together people from all faculties, departments and services who identify with a group relating to one of the University's six equality strands (gender, race, disability, age, faith and sexual orientation).
+These are run by staff for staff and bring together people from all colleges, departments and services who identify with a group relating to one of the University's equality strands: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion, sex, and sexual orientation.